Deerstalker: Variations

 The "sportsman's deerstalker" is made with a brim around the cap, narrow at the sides, but which may be elongated in front or back, omitting the separate double bills.
 The earflaps are also eliminated.
 Some types of this cap sport a hatband fashioned from the same material around the crown.
 The "flapless" version can be easily folded for convenient carrying.

 The variants of the "Irish" style deerstalker are minor but significant.
 The cap is fronted with a cloth panel instead of the usual seam.
 The earflaps, wide and triangular in the standard version, are narrow with straight sides.
 The usual semicircular visors may be replaced by short, rectangular bills.
 George C. Scott wore this type of deerstalker as a jurist who imagines himself to be Sherlock Holmes in the 1971 film They Might be Giants.

 Also, a reversible deerstalker is made that looks like the standard, double-billed model, but it can be turned inside out, revealing an entirely different fabric or even suede, with the contrasting earflaps of the original fabric turned backward and tied together.
 Other caps with earflaps, e.g. "trapper" and "ushanka", are not considered deerstalkers, as they lack fore and aft symmetrical bills, the defining feature of a deerstalker cap.

 Alternative names

 The deerstalker cap is also known as a "fore-and-aft" cap in reference to its front and rear bills.
 This headgear is also called a "tweed helmet", due to its resemblance in design to the balaclava helmet worn by officers in the British army during the Crimean War.
-It has no connection to the pith helmet.

 Because the detective is often depicted wearing a deerstalker in books and theatrical and television films, some people call the cap a "Sherlock".